Part Ownership Mortgages

 You need to consider if you are budgeting for a part ownership mortgage that not only will you need to make mortgage repayments as well as rent payments there may be other costs associated with the scheme, for instance you may be required to pay a monthly service charge for the maintenance and cleaning of communal areas as well as to contribute to repair works.

 Each time you wish to purchase more of the property you may also incur fees for things such as valuations; each time you purchase an additional incremental share of the property you will be charged at the properties current market value rather than the value of the property when you purchased your first share.

-If you go to sale the property, even if you own 100% of it the housing association you purchased it from has the right to purchase it back from you, known as a ‘first refusal’ before you can sell it to anyone else.
+If you go to sell the property, even if you own 100% of it, the housing association you purchased it from has the right to purchase it back from you, known as a ‘first refusal’ before you can sell it to anyone else.

 Although not every lender currently offers part ownership mortgages, there are still a variety of products on the market, as any kind of mortgage is a major financial consideration shopping around thoroughly before applying is wise.